KudoKaito272/IKB42603-Cloud-Computing-Security-Essentials/Lab 0 - Environment Setup Report/ikb42603_lab_0_report.md

 - Configure AWS CLI for LocalStack and confirm that the system is ready for local cloud-based testing.
 - Record the installation process clearly and provide evidence through screenshots and command outputs.

+## Learning Outcomes
+By completing this lab, the student should be able to:
+- Understand the basic setup process for essential cloud and container development tools.
+- Install and verify tools commonly used in cloud computing and DevOps environments.
+- Configure a local environment for testing container, Kubernetes, and AWS-related workflows.
+- Document technical procedures clearly using terminal commands and screenshots as evidence.

+## Environment and Prerequisites
+The lab was conducted on a local Ubuntu-based environment with internet access for downloading installation packages.
+The following tools were required or expected to be available before starting the lab:
+- A compatible Linux operating system with sudo privileges.
+- Internet access for downloading software packages and binaries.
+- A terminal or command-line interface.
+- Sufficient system permissions to install software and start services.
+- Docker support for running LocalStack and Kind-based Kubernetes operations.

 ---

 ## Step 1: Install and Verify Docker